Clean Burnt Glass Pans In Minutes With 5 Surprising Hacks!

 Also Read – How To Clean Burnt Calphalon Pans?

 1. Start by sprinkling a generous amount of baking soda over the burnt areas of the pan.
 Ensure that the baking soda covers the stains completely.
-Baking soda is an excellent natural cleaner and helps to break down tough burnt residues.
+Baking soda is an excellent natural cleaner that helps break down tough burnt residues.

 2. Next, pour vinegar onto the baking soda.
 The vinegar will react with the baking soda, creating a foaming reaction.
 This reaction helps to lift and loosen the burnt stains from the surface of the glass pan.